Michaelpalacce/HomeLab/README.md

 The velero backup runs on a schedule every day during the evening hours and I pay around ~ $7 each month, mainly due to Wasabi pricing for
 1TB as a minimum.

-Check the docs for more information about velero, but overall I try to backup everything
+Check the docs for more information about velero, but overall I try to backup everything.

+# Infrastructure as code

+`tofu-controller` is a tool by the team behind FluxCD2 and allows me to continuously reconcile a git repo and apply changes when a change or drift is detected.
+I'm not handling VM creation yet, as that has proven to be a nuisance with the Terraform provider.
+Security is the main focus of this.

 # What if I don't want to use Flux
 Well it's absolutely fine.
 You can go to `Helm/apps` and install any app you want ( e.g. `helm install media media -n media --create-namespace` ).